murchisd/murchisd.github.io/_posts/2017-06-10-Reddit-Daily-Scrapper.md

 The credentials will be stored so you will not need to be signed in to your google account or allow permissions next time.

-Once the application properly authenticates, the main method makes two function to generate a "service".
+Once the application properly authenticates, the main method makes two function calls to generate a "service".

 {% highlight python %}